mrkkrp/markkarpov.com/tutorial/megaparsec.md

       parse myParser "" "aaaa" `parseSatisfies` ((== 4) . length)
 ```

-`shouldParse` accepts `Either (ParseErrorBundle s e) a`—the result of
+`shouldParse` accepts an `Either (ParseErrorBundle s e) a`—the result of
-parsing and a thing of the type `a` to compare with.
+parsing—and a value of type `a` to compare it with.
 It is probably the most
-common helper. `parseSatisfies` is quite similar, but instead of comparing
+common helper. `parseSatisfies` is quite similar, but instead of comparing for
-for equality with the expected result, it allows to check the result by
+equality with the expected result, it allows us to check the result by
 applying an arbitrary predicate.

 Other simple expectations are `shouldSucceedOn` and `shouldFailOn` (although